 By MIKE DONOHUE

 Mike Donohue is a father, grandfather and friend who hopes for a better world for his family and loved ones to live in.
-He is a licensed chemical dependency counselor, former professional musician, political moderate, and has published articles related to local music, addiction recovery, and human rights.
+He is a licensed chemical dependency counselor, former professional musician, longtime cookie baker and political moderate, and has published articles related to local music, addiction recovery, and human rights.